ostemnorthtexas/site/pages/allyship.md

     - LGBTQIAPK: Lesbian, Gay, Bisexual, Transgender, Queer/Questioning, Intersex, Asexual, Pansexual, Kink

+* **Lesbian** is a term used for women who are attracted exclusively to other women.

 * **MLM** and **WLM** mean "Men who Love Men" and "Women who Love Women", respectively.
 They are largely used on the Internet.